ace-diff/ace-diff/README.md

 ### Browser Support

-Should be all non-IE browsers, and IE 10 and up.
+All modern non-IE browsers, and IE 10 and up.
 Open a ticket if you find otherwise.

 ### License